-From this experiment, we can conclude that indeed Tunisian crochet does take more yarn than knitting, just like crochet (between 25% and 30% by weight for the same size of tools), but it’s also faster than both knitting and crochet.
+From this experiment, we can conclude that both crochet and Tunisian crochet take more yarn than knitting (between 25% and 30% by weight for the same size of tools), but Tunisian crochet is also faster than both knitting and crochet.

 We can also conclude that we need more data.
 If you are willing to replicate this experiment with some of your yarn, I’d love to compile your results.